The Mead Witter School of Music application is now open. Our audition dates for this year are as follows:

 - Please note that your performance on the music theory exam has no bearing on whether or not you are admitted to the School of Music.
 This test is used for placement purposes upon enrollment.

 Due to the restrictions placed on us by the COVID-19 pandemic, piano placement exams for incoming freshmen will not be held on audition days.
-Instead, we will offer piano placement exams for new freshman shortly before the start of the Fall 2021 semester.
+Instead, we will offer piano placement exams for new freshman on designated days in the summer and shortly before the start of the Fall 2022 semester.

 Note: Not applicable to piano majors.